efeather/basic-react-redux-node/README.md

 ### Server Related (API)

 -   localhost:8080/basicapp/webapi
-    -   displays JSON giving the overall version of the application as defined in package.json
+    -   displays JSON giving the overall version of the application as defined in package.json.
+Must pass the correctauthtoken in the header.
+Hardcoded in the validate token function.

 ## Features